vasinov/voila-cli/README.md

 The latter format sets the variable explicitly.
 Variables defined in the `run` stage always overwrite variables set in the `build` stage.

-### `stages.run.hostDir` (required)
+### `stages.run.hostPath` (required)

-Represents the host directory that is mounted to `containerDir`.
+Represents the host directory that is mounted to `stackPath`.
 It can be relative or absolute but it has to be inside the current project.

-### `stages.run.containerDir` (required)
+### `stages.run.stackPath` (required)

-Represents the directory in the Docker container (Penguin stack) where `hostDir` is mounted to.
+Represents the directory in the Docker container (Penguin stack) where `hostPath` is mounted to.
 Penguin automatically sets `workdir` to this directory unless you are using a custom dockerfile (it can also be changed in the `build` section of the config).
 It has to be an absolute path.

 ### `stages.run.volumes` (optional)